dlsc-software-consulting-gmbh/jfxcentral-data/learn/javafx/getting-started-quarkusfx/readme.md

 The source code is available on [Github](https://github.com/quarkiverse/quarkus-fx), as well as some useful [samples](https://github.com/quarkiverse/quarkus-fx/tree/main/samples).

+This guide helps you to make use of this extension in your Quarkus application.

 ### Bootstrap your QuarkusFX application

 The [Start Coding](https://code.quarkus.io/) page from the Quarkus website allows you to generate a starting project.